Consensys/tessera/README.md

 # <img src="TesseraLogo.png" width="150" height="150"/>

-A stateless Java implementation responsible for encryption and decryption of private transaction data and for off-chain private messaging.
+Tessera is a stateless Java system that is used to provide the encryption, decryption, and distribution of private transactions for [Quorum](https://github.com/QuorumEngineering/quorum-mirror).

 Each Tessera node:

-  - Generates and maintains a number of private/public key pairs
+* Generates and maintains a number of private/public key pairs

-  - Self manages and discovers all nodes (i.e. their public keys) in the network by connecting to as little as one other node
+* Self manages and discovers all nodes in the network (i.e. their public keys) by connecting to as few as one other node

-  - Provides Private and Public API interfaces for communication
+* Provides Private and Public API interfaces for communication:
-    - Private API - This is used for communication with Quorum
+    * Private API - This is used for communication with Quorum
-    - Public API - This is used for communication between Tessera peer nodes
+    * Public API - This is used for communication between Tessera peer nodes

-  - Provides two way SSL using TLS certificates and various trust models like Trust On First Use (TOFU), whitelist, certificate authority, etc.
+* Provides two way SSL using TLS certificates and various trust models like Trust On First Use (TOFU), whitelist, certificate authority, etc.

-  - Supports IP whitelist
+* Supports IP whitelist

-  - Connects to any SQL DB which supports the JDBC client
+* Connects to any SQL DB which supports the JDBC client

 ## Building Tessera